richiksbestwork/LSTM-for-equity-price-direction-prediction/README.md

 - Price Prediction (Regression) using LSTM

-Both models were trained on approximately 3,000 daily observations (2010–2025), using technical indicators like moving averages, volatility, and returns.</h4>
+Both models were trained on approximately 3,000 observations (2010–2025).</h4>